pavlo-myskov/word-wheel/README.md

 |![Hidden word](docs/features/hidden-word.png)|![Revealed word](docs/features/revealed-word.png)|

 ### Input field
 While the game is not active, the input field is disabled and the placeholder text prompts the user to `spin the wheel`.
-When the user has started the game cycle, the input field becomes active and the user is prompted to enter a answer.
+When the user has started the game cycle, the input field becomes active and the user is prompted to enter an answer.

 |Disabled Input field|Active Input field|
 |-|-|